carbon-language/carbon-lang/clang/docs/InternalsManual.rst

 Arguments to diagnostics are fully typed internally, and come from a couple different classes: integers, types, names, and random strings.
 Depending on the class of the argument, it can be optionally formatted in different ways.
-This gives the ``DiagnosticClient`` information about what the argument means without requiring it to use a specific presentation (consider this MVC for Clang :).
+This gives the ``DiagnosticConsumer`` information about what the argument means without requiring it to use a specific presentation (consider this MVC for Clang :).